TinoChen105/tino_hw_2/README.md

 ## **Setup Instructions**

-1. Clone this repository
+1. Clone this repository.
-2. Navigate to the project directory:
+2. Navigate to the project directory.
-3. Edit .env file to define your chromedriver location.
+3. Edit the .env file to specify your ChromeDriver location.

 ---